 Louisville is a vibrant, active community in Boulder County with approx 18,000 residents.
-With a rich history of mining and Italian settlers, it now is a fantastic suburban community with a terrific downtown with great restaurants – one of my favorites being LuLu’s BBQ (which rates 4.5 stars with over 700 reviews on Googles), lots of activities (more on that below) and a friendly community that makes it quickly feel like home.
+With a rich history of mining and Italian settlers, it now is a fantastic suburban community with a terrific downtown with great restaurants – two of my favorites being LuLu’s BBQ (which rates 4.5 stars with over 700 reviews on Googles) and Basuba (Thai that nets 4.7 stars and over 900 reviews), lots of activities (more on that below) and a friendly community that makes it quickly feel like home.

 What We Love About Louisville